Risk Warning: Your Capital is at Risk.

 - Financial Supervision Commission (FSC) – Registration no. RG-03-0237

-Trading 212 accepts traders from over 100 countries worldwide, including the UK, Spain, Germany, Netherlands, Poland, Romania, China, and the UAE.
+Trading 212 accepts traders from over 100 countries worldwide, including Australia, Japan, Singapore, the UK, Spain, Germany, Netherlands, Poland, Romania, and the UAE.

-The broker does NOT accept customers from a number of countries like Canada, the US, Japan, Singapore, and Australia.
+The broker does NOT accept customers from a number of countries like Canada, the US, or China.